EXCLUSIVE WEBINAR

 Many video conference systems offer a wide variety of possibilities and settings.
 Using the wrong settings can drastically increase the risk of espionage.
 Make sure users are using secure settings, which means using secure passwords, and locked conferences.
 Also, make sure the software is always up to date.
 Many video conferencing companies are continuously discovering ongoing vulnerabilities, in these times when their systems are being put to the test.

 Educate your users continuously and do awareness training.
-It can, for example, be done through various simulations of social engineering, like simulation of phishing campaigns.
+It can, for example, be done through various simulations of social engineering, like the simulation of phishing campaigns.
 Keeping users safe can be compared to keeping a system secure.
 It is not a one-off effort but requires continuous work overtime.

-Do not give the user too much freedom to install own software just because he works from home.
+Do not give the user too much freedom to install their own software just because he works from home.
 A home network can consist of many different types of components and systems that can be hacked or compromised.
 A good starting point is to work based on the principle that the home network is already hacked.

 Monitor events such as unsuccessful login attempts.
 Work proactively to detect vulnerabilities in protocols and services used.
 Maybe it is time to review an external service that monitors events 24/7, such as a Security Operations Center (SOC) service.